lmoneta/tmva-tutorial/README.md

 1. Open a Terminal in SWAN
 2. Clone your repository (it will appear in your cernbox folder)
 ```
-git clone --branch Lisbon-tutorial-2018 https://github.com/lmoneta/tmva-tutorial.git
+git clone --branch IML-tutorial-2018 https://github.com/lmoneta/tmva-tutorial.git
 ```
-* The tutorial will be in the directory tutorial_Lisbon
+* The tutorials will be in the directory tutorial_IML2018

 * The notebooks used in this tutorial use C++.
 A similar version using  Python interface of ROOT (PyROOT) and the Javascript based extension for notebook, `JSMVA` was done at the IML tutorial in 2017. they are available under the tutorial_IML2017 directory. (see also https://indico.cern.ch/event/595059 )